 All Metal sulfides dissolve in dilute acids and produce hydrogen sulfide gas and metal salt.

-As an example, copper sulfide (CuS) is a black precipitate and dissolve in dilute HCl acid and form blue color CuCl2 solution.
+As an example, copper sulfide (CuS) is a black precipitate and dissolve in dilute HCl acid and form blue color Copper chloride (CuCl2) solution.

 All alkali metals sulfide and alkaline earth metals sulfides are soluble in water and form colourless aqueous solutions.
-But due to instability of sulfide ion, sulfide ion can hydrolysis and emit hydrogen sulfide gas by giving strong aqueous solution.
+But due to instability of sulfide ion, sulfide ion can be hydrolyzed and emit hydrogen sulfide gas by giving strong aqueous solution.

 Sodium sulfide is soluble in water.
 But it hydrolysis to sodium hydroxide and hydrogen sulfide gas by forming a strong aqueous solution (Sodium hydroxide is a strong alkali).

 Na2S + H2O → 2NaOH + H2S

-Some p block metals form soluble sulfide compounds and some form insoluble metal sulfides.
+Some p block metal cations form soluble sulfide compounds and some metal cations form insoluble metal sulfides.